Orli Wald

-Orli Wald (July 1, 1914 – January 1, 1962) was a member of the German Resistance in Nazi Germany.
+Orli Reichert-Wald (July 1, 1914 – January 1, 1962) was a member of the German Resistance in Nazi Germany.
 She was arrested in 1936 and charged with high treason, whereupon she served four and a half years in a women's prison, followed by "protective custody" in Nazi concentration camps until 1945, when she escaped.

 She was a prisoner functionary in the infirmary at Auschwitz-Birkenau and because of her helpfulness to Jewish and other prisoners, was called the "Angel of Auschwitz".
 After the war, Wald was often ill with physical problems stemming from illness during her confinement.
 She was also plagued by depression, unable to cope with her memories of the concentration camps, and she made numerous suicide attempts.
 She wrote stories about her experiences in an attempt to overcome the past, but she died at the age of 48 in a psychiatric hospital.

 Early years

 Wald was born Aurelia Torgau in Bourell, near Maubeuge, France, the sixth child of a German couple, Maria and August Torgau.
 Her father, a skilled worker, found work in France as a locomotive mechanic, but World War I broke out weeks after Wald's birth and the family was interned.

 Although her father was kept in detention until 1919, her mother and the children were forced to leave France.
 They went to Luxembourg, but were forced to leave there as well, ending up in Trier, Germany in 1916.
 After his release, August Torgau joined the family in Trier, where he became active in the Communist movement.
 Wald graduated from school in Trier, then completed an apprenticeship as a sales clerk.
 In the 1920s, she became a member of the Young Communist League of Germany (YCLG), as did her brothers, Fritz and Willhelm, called Willi.